 They don’t foresee it replacing pure car carriers or traditional multilevel railcars that are designed to handle vans and trucks as well as automobiles.
 Autostack handles only automobiles.

-Over the long term, however, BN’s Thomas said the ideal use of the system would be to allow cars to be shipped directly from manufacturer to dealer.
+Over the long term, however, BN’s Taylor said the ideal use of the system would be to allow cars to be shipped directly from manufacturer to dealer.

 However, all concerned say that ideal won’t be reached soon.
 For one thing, too much has been invested in other, specialized types of equipment for vehicle transport.